 - Oraza Bayram: Called Eid Al-Fitr in the Arabic world, this celebration ends Ramadan.
 Like in other Muslim countries, it is celebrated with mountains of food and prayer.

-- Kurban Ait: Called Eid Al-Adha in the Arabic world, on this Muslim holiday it is traditional to go to mosque, sacrifice a sheep and give meat to the poor.
+- Kurban Ait: Called Eid Al-Adha in the Arabic world, on this Muslim holiday it is traditional to go to the mosque, sacrifice a sheep and give meat to the poor.

 - Days of Oil Workers and Bagshy: 2nd Saturday and Sunday of September.
-On Saturday, festivals, mostly in the major oil towns in Balkanabat, celebrate oil and gas workers’ contribution to the state.
+On Saturday, festivals, mostly in the major oil towns in Balkanabat, celebrate oil and gas workers’ contributions to the state.
 The day after, folk singers are revered, and concert events are put up around the country.

 - Ashgabat Earthquake Remembrance Day: October 6.
 Flowers are laid at the monuments in Ashgabat and Gypjak to commemorate the victims of the 1948 earthquake.
 The Turkmen government holds a sacrificial meal at Gypjak mosque.

 - Kurban Bayram: Date changes.
-Known in the Arabic world as Eid al-Adha, this is a big, colourful holiday for Turkmens.
+Known in the Arabic world as Eid al-Adha, this is a big, colorful holiday for Turkmens.
 A sheep will be sacrificed: most of the meat will go to the poor.
 What’s left is often used for the Turkmen specialty dograma.

 - Independence Day: October 27-28.
 The biggest celebration of the year.
-Ashgabat sees a parade, fireworks, concerts and more.
+Ashgabat sees a parade, fireworks, concerts, and more.

 - National Health Day: First Saturday of November.
-Government officials have to walk the health paths in Ashgabat and on other parts of the country.
+Government officials have to walk the health paths in Ashgabat and other parts of the country.
 The president takes the helicopter to welcome them at the top.